Horace Burrell: Football

 While all this was happening on the business front, Burrell continued to thrive in football administration and joined the executive of the Kingston and St. Andrews Football Association (KSAFA) in 1992 as Treasurer serving in that role for two years.
 According to Burrell, it was the professionalism he saw at KSAFA which was the primary impetus to his offering service at the JFF.
 KSAFA was organized and ran smoothly under Russell Bell and Billy Marston, Burrell noted.
 The JFF needed that application of structure.

 Following a spell at the Kingston and St Andrew Football Association (KSAFA), he put forward his name to become President of the Jamaica Football Federation in 1994.
 He was president of the federation from 1994 to 2003 and from 2007 until his death in 2017.
+In addition to his presidency of JFF, he was the Senior Vice President of CONCACAF and a former Vice President of the CFU and served as a member of the FIFA Disciplinary Committee and as a Vice President of the Jamaica Olympic Association.

+At the 1996 FIFA Congress in Zurich, his girlfriend, Vincy Jalal who had traveled with Burrell, posed as the representative of the Haitian Football Federation due to the of absence Dr Jean-Marie Kyss, who was prevented from leaving Haiti by the Haitian Government at the time.
+Kyss was angered when he found out as he felt not putting a representative in place was a symbolic gesture showing that he wouldn't be manipulated by the Haitian government.